SirGarhi/garhis-grotto-foundry/docs/potion_serums.md

 Potion Serums can be safely stored in a bag of holding or similar extradimensional space.

-> Player Note: The name of the game here is **be reasonable**.
+> Player Note: The idea here is **be reasonable**.
 It's not intended that you carry around 200 Serums, even if you technically could safely through use of a bag of holding or similar.

-A piece of equipment known as a **Vial Belt** can be crafted using leatherworker's tools and 2 units of Uncommon Leather.
+A piece of equipment known as a **Vial Belt** can be crafted using leatherworker's tools from 4 leather scraps and one buckle.
 It provides the following benefits:
 * A Vial Belt has the capacity to safely store 3 Potion Serums.
 * As an Action, you can safely add, remove, or swap any number of serums from the belt.
 * You can store a single filled Vial Belt in a container such as a Backpack safely.
 They are also easily stored in a cart or horse's saddlebags.